wimvanderbauwhede/RefactorF4Acc/README.md

 * The [Linear Baroclinic Model](http://ccsr.aori.u-tokyo.ac.jp/~hiro/sub/lbm.html), an atmospheric climate model (39,336 loc)

-Each of these models has a different coding style, specifically in terms of the use of common blocks, include files, etc that affect the refactoring process.
+Each of these models has a different coding style, specifically in terms of the use of common blocks, include files, etc. that affect the refactoring process.
 All of these codes are refactored fully automatically without changes to the original code and build and run correctly.
 The performance of the original and refactored code is the same in all cases.

 ## Installation